FirmGuardian/cryptengine/README.md

  -t      Type of encryption/keys, defaults to "rsa" -dt     Decrypt token; currently does nothing

- -scrypt Test the scrypt key derivation function on
-         the supplied string

  -p      Password for keygen
  -eml    Optional: email address, used in keygen
 ```